 Jeans are a staple of every closet around America, and there is so much to consider when buying each pair!
 There are dozens of styles, colors, and fits that are different from brand to brand.
 We did the research to find the manufacturers that are making the best jeans right here in the USA.
 Check out our top recommendations below, with in-depth analysis, our favorite styles from each one, and the factors we considered in our research and testing.

 There are a ton of jean manufacturers in America.
 In order to sort through all of them and truly find the best ones, we had a strict set of evaluation criteria that included: materials, fit, construction, style, and value.
+After our thorough research, we landed on 14 brands.
 At the end of the day, everyone has a different fit and style that they need, so we did our best to highlight the best in class for a variety of styles.
+Make sure to watch our video below as well!

 |Best American Made Jeans||Who It’s For|